zackmdavis/Less_Wrong_Drafts/my_interview_with_cade_metz_2.md

 # My Interview With Cade Metz on His Reporting About Lighthaven

-On 12 August 2025, I sat down with _New York Times_ reporter Cade Metz to express some criticisms I had of his 4 August 2025 article, ["The Rise of Silicon Valley's Techno-Religion"](http://archive.today/2025.08.06-024919/https://www.nytimes.com/2025/08/04/technology/rationalists-ai-lighthaven.html).
+On 12 August 2025, I sat down with _New York Times_ reporter Cade Metz to discuss some criticisms of his 4 August 2025 article, ["The Rise of Silicon Valley's Techno-Religion"](http://archive.today/2025.08.06-024919/https://www.nytimes.com/2025/08/04/technology/rationalists-ai-lighthaven.html).
 The transcript below has been edited for clarity.

 -----